Male Infertility: How It Is Way More Common Than You Think?

 Unlike TESA, the Testicular Sperm Extraction (TESE) involves opening up the scrotum to take down a large volume of testicular tissues from different regions.
 Later, it is used to retrieve sperms with the help of a microscope.
 This way the experts end up finding the highest quality sperms.
-The procedure is performed under anaesthesia.
+The procedure is performed under anesthesia.

 Microsurgical Testicular Sperm Extraction (Micro TESE)

 Along with the PESA, TESA, and TESE, the advancement in the technology has led to another sperm retrieval procedure called Microsurgical testicular sperm extraction or Micro TESE.
 This process is used to retrieve a small volume of testicular samples from different active regions of testicles with the help of the microscope to further enhance the sperm yield.
 The procedure has more advantages over the other three procedures of sperm retrieval.

 The experts at SCIIVF Noida will guide you to come up with the best treatment to increase the success rate.

 In the end, you need to comprehend that there is only a 1% chance that your infertility cannot be treated, so there are fair chances that you and your partner can embrace the happiness of parenthood.
 You can always consult with the professionals at the SCIIVF to learn how you can fulfill your dream to become a parent.
 For further information visit the website today!

 Address: S 21, Greater Kailash Part 1, Near M Block Market, New Delhi, Delhi 110048 | +91-11-41034631 | email@example.com